What is the Needs Assessment?

 Washington's water utilities need access to as many Drinking Water State Revolving Fund (DWSRF) dollars as possible to help meet their capital investment needs.
 In the last DWSRF loan cycle, we were able to fund about half of the loan amount requested.

 A small change in Washington's share of the national need makes a big difference in the size of Washington's annual DWSRF allotment.
 For example, in the 2007 Needs Assessment, Washington's need was 2.55 percent of the national total.
 In 2011 our share declined to 2.23 percent.
 That small difference meant a decline of nearly $3 million per year in DWSRF capitalization grants over the next four years.
+The allotment increased to 2.29 percent based on the 2021 Needs Assessment except for the allotment for Lead Service Line Replacement funding which was set at 1 percent, the minimum allotment guaranteed to each state and territory.

 Successfully identifying every allowable 20-year capital expenditure maximizes loan funds available to water utilities in the next four-year period, and beyond.